Top 10 Best Dressed Mobsters of All Time

 – Frank Costello #3

-Costello craved the respectability of high society, so he agreed to testify at the Kefauver hearings and not take the 5th amendment.
-Dressed in a grey suit, with handkerchief in his left suit jacket pocket, Costello looked a noble figure.
+Costello craved the respectability of high society, so he agreed to testify at the Kefauver hearings rather than take the 5th amendment.
+Dressed in a grey suit with a handkerchief in his left jacket pocket, Costello cut a noble, distinguished figure — exactly the image he cultivated.
+His hat was also made famous when Vincent Gigante’s assassination attempt in 1957 ripped through it but only grazed his head.
+Read about Frank Costello’s net worth →

 – Charles Luciano #2

-Lucky Luciano was the founding father of organized crime after he successfully planned the assassination of old time bosses Joe The Boss and Sal Maranzano back in the 1930’s.
-It was after these hits a new era of the Mafia began, with a commission and a structure to families.
-Luciano turned crime into a fully fledged business model and if he wasn’t in a life of crime he would have made a great CEO at a major company.
+Lucky Luciano was the founding father of organized crime after he successfully planned the assassination of Joe The Boss and Sal Maranzano back in the 1930s.
+It was after these hits that a new era of the Mafia began, with a Commission and a structure to the families.
+Luciano turned crime into a fully fledged business model and if he wasn’t in a life of crime he would have made a great CEO of a major company.

 – John Gotti #1

-John Gotti is one of the more talked about mobsters of the late 20th century, a crime boss who enjoyed the limelight and managed to duck out of criminal charges which brought about his nickname the Teflon Don.
+John Gotti is one of the most talked about mobsters of the late 20th century — a crime boss who enjoyed the limelight and managed to duck out of criminal charges three times, earning his nickname the Teflon Don, before finally being convicted in 1992 on the testimony of Sammy “The Bull” Gravano.

-He broke many old-time rituals and Mafia rules, and some say the Mafia fell apart because of him.
-Truth is, whether you like or hate John Gotti he was a good dresser, and has been stereotyped as your typical Mafia don – bringing the Godfather to life.
+He broke many old-time rituals and Mafia rules and some say the Mafia fell apart because of him.
+Whether you like or hate John Gotti he was an extraordinary dresser, and has been stereotyped as your typical Mafia don — bringing the Godfather to life on the streets of New York.